Archaeology in St. Augustine

 Most archaeological projects in the City of St. Augustine stem from local construction and development projects that impact buried cultural resources.
 In 1987 the City drafted an Archaeology Preservation Ordinance to protect its buried heritage.
 The ordinance is unique in that the effects of ground-penetrating construction activities are evaluated on both public and private properties.
 St. Augustine also is one of a few municipalities in the country that has an Archaeology Program, which averages 30 investigations each year.
 Due to the nature of the different types of projects, the program has dug in an assortment of work environments under interesting conditions.

 Who We Are

-The city archaeologist is Carl D. Halbirt, who has been in this position since April 1990 when it was created as the Archeological Division.
-Carl has an M.A. in Anthropology (Northern Arizona University, Flagstaff, 1985) and Masters in Public Administration (University of North Florida, Jacksonville, 2004).
-The City's Archaeology Program is assisted by a dedicated corps of from the St. Augustine Archaeological Association, and from throughout St. Johns, Duval, Flagler, and Volusia counties.
+The city archaeologist Carl D. Halbirt recently retired after 27 years.
+Carl had been in this position since April 1990 when it was created as the Archeological Division.
+The City of St. Augustine is very excited to have Andrea White step into this position.
+The City's Archaeology Program continues to be assisted by a dedicated corps of volunteers from the St. Augustine Archaeological Association, and from throughout St. Johns, Duval, Flagler, and Volusia counties.